iskhare/iskhare/README.md

 - 👋 Hi, I’m @iskhare

-- 👀 I’m interested in systems, machine learning, and building research tools that scale — especially for education, science, and open-source communities.
+- 🎓 M.S. student in Computer Science (AI) at Stanford, recently finished my B.S.

-- 🌱 I’m currently exploring how to push the limits of large language models, both through research (temporal reasoning, multimodal agents) and engineering (LLM infra, RL pipelines).
+- 🔬 I do research with the Hazy Research Lab on multimodal models and LLMs.

-- 💞️ I’m always excited to collaborate on impactful projects — especially ones that intersect with research, reproducibility, or public-good infrastructure.
+- 🤝 Open to collaborations in research and applied ML.

-- 📫 How to reach me: email me at [iskhare@stanford.edu](mailto:iskhare@stanford.edu)
+- 📫 How to reach me: email me @ [iskhare@stanford.edu](mailto:iskhare@stanford.edu).